heading

 Deskpro Product

 The Deskpro product itself is available in two forms.
 You can download and run it on-premise, or we run a SaaS version of it in our cloud.
 The product is the same in both cases.
-The Deskpro Product is a helpdesk application you can run in your browser.
+The Deskpro Product is a help desk application you can run in your browser.
 It can broadly be split into three pieces:

 1. The public help center.
 This is a user interface published by an organization for use by their users or customers.
 For example, KB articles, news, new ticket forms, chat, etc.